Trade Offs vs Opportunity Costs | What’s the Difference?

 Secondly, a trade-off is simply an exchange between two choices, while an opportunity cost focuses on the missed opportunity or returns when opting for an alternate option.

 The trade-off and opportunity costs are general concepts because of limited resources and unlimited choices.
-To make an optimal choice and an informed decision, a trade-off and measurement of opportunity costs become inevitable.
-So, you must know about the trade offs vs opportunity costs differences.
+To make an optimal choice and an informed decision, a trade-off and measurement of opportunity costs becomes inevitable.
+So, you must know about the trade-offs vs opportunity costs differences.